JosephTTurner/chubfactor/doc/dev_env_setup.md

 There is some wierdness in how WSL2 handles localhost/127.0.0.1/etc. Basically WSL2 creates it's own separate understood network addresses for itself and the native Windows host.
 So it's necessary to make a few adjustments to your set up that you wouldn't have to with WSL1.

+Hopefully WSL2 will be updated to play more nicely with the Windows Host.

 1. Install WSL2 on compatible Windows machine.
     - I used Ubuntu 20.04 as my hosted OS
     - Install Windows Terminal and set WSL2 as your default